altercation/storage-gen/README.md

 we wished to keep or replace.
 We can pre-select partitions on the current system by providing details about the partitions (code, size, label).
-Here we use labels and code values to help the script figure out which partitions we mean :
+Here we use labels and code values to help the script figure out which partitions we
+mean:

     filesystem --keep    --code ef00  --mountpoint /boot
     filesystem --replace --label root --mountpoint /
     filesystem --keep    --label home --mountpoint /home --encrypt

-### Another option would have been to specify a partition number :
+### Another option would have been to specify a partition number:

     filesystem --keep    --partnum 1 --mountpoint /boot
     filesystem --replace --partnum 2 --mountpoint /